 Novice Agility Classes

 Novice Agility Classes are for dog and handler teams who know all the basic handling skills and are starting to do longer sequences.
 Weaves and contacts are included in courses.
-Teams progress to more technical sequences with proofing of weaves and contacts and obstacle discrimination work.
+Teams progress to more technical sequences with proofing of weaves and contacts and some obstacle discrimination work.

-Intermediate Agility Classes
+Senior Agility Classes

-Experienced Agility for Dogs and Handlers
+Agility for Serious Competition Dogs and Handlers

 More experienced teams work one to one to optimise training time and this is often used from day one when diary constraints mean clients can’t make class times.
 Special clinics covering specific handling skills are scheduled regularly.